chrishunt11/Beep_Baseball_Stats/README.md

 ## Benefits

 Beep baseball provides individuals who are blind or visually impaired with an opportunity to participate in a team sport, promoting physical activity, teamwork, and social interaction.
 It requires a combination of auditory skills, spatial awareness, and physical coordination, making it both challenging and rewarding for players.

+Now let's dive into the stats a bit.

+After viewing the dataset we can see that there are roughly